raxraxraxraxrax/hswc/README.md

 this will all be hosted on a Debian box through apache2

-it looks like there's an OpenID apache module I've worked with before so I'm going to start with that my limited experience is with python and mako for html templating so unless someone prefers something else we might as well use that?
+it looks like there's an OpenID apache module I've worked with before so I'm going to start with that: except it's not compatible with dreamwidth so now I'm using python-openid and using apache to proxy to a python server, which is probably _sensible_ but is not how I'm used to doing things so it may be a big ugly

+my limited experience is with python and mako for html templating so unless someone prefers something else we might as well use that?

 woo